In order to fully appreciateand understandlife,

 |

-that requires expertise he or she does not have, and trying to continue
+that requires expertise they do not have, and trying to continue

 psychotherapy without proper training or supervision would be an ethical